 The next folder we are going to see is the wp-content.
 The Themes and Plugins are familiar to every WordPress user.
 These are stored inside this directory.

 The plugins are used to add more functionality to the WordPress site.
-Plugins can offer custom setup to the WordPress installation while the default WordPress installation is designed to be light weight.
+Plugins can offer a custom setup to the WordPress installation while the default WordPress installation is designed to be lightweight.

 The WordPress themes provide the graphical interface to the website.
 There are many files that work together to achieve this.